bewchabbacc/docker-environments/sa_site/README.md

 multiple steps you must perform to get a shell on the container:

 1. Open a local shell and navigate to this directory.
-2. Run `vagrant ssh`, which will SSH into the VM.
+2. Run `vagrant ssh dev`, which will SSH into the VM.
 3. Run `sudo docker exec -it sportarc-sa_site /bin/bash`.

 In the last command, it is telling docker to execute `/bin/bash` on